Generalised actuator disk theory: wake development with turbulent entrainment: Summary and conclusions

 The mass and momentum equations are formulated for a hybrid CV encompassing the streamtube and the wake, upstream and downstream of the actuator disk, respectively.
 In the downwind region, wake recovery is modelled as the result of turbulent entrainment across the lateral surface of the CV with an entrainment velocity that depends on both the wake shear and the ambient turbulence.
 Moreover, it is shown that, at finite streamwise positions, pressure forces acting on the lateral surface of the CV contribute a non-negligible term to the axial momentum balance and must be included for a self-consistent formulation.

 By integrating mass and momentum balances between far upstream and an arbitrary downstream position $x$, we derive a generalised Bernoulli-type equation that accounts for both energy extraction by the disk and energy injection into the wake via turbulent mixing.
 An additional pressure equation is obtained by solving a simplified, axisymmetric form of the pressure Poisson equation, yielding accurate predictions for lightly-loaded disks when compared with LES data.
 Together, the system consists of three governing relations: two differential equations (obtained from mass and momentum equations) and one algebraic equation (obtained from an approximate solution of the pressure Poisson equation), which can be solved to obtain the streamwise evolution of velocity $U(x)$, pressure $P(x)$, and CV diameter $\sigma(x)$ for given values of the induction factor $a$ and thrust coefficient $C_T$.
 The upwind region can be solved analytically, while the downwind region must be solved numerically using a forward marching scheme.
 The model predicts a physically consistent wake evolution, with an initial flow deceleration due to pressure recovery followed by re-acceleration from turbulent entrainment, along with a gradual wake expansion.
 Also, the asymptotic far-wake behaviour is examined.
 If entrainment is driven solely by wake shear, the wake width expands as $x^{1/3}$.
 When background turbulence is also included, the wake expansion becomes linear with $x$ (i.e., a constant wake expansion rate).
 However, for small values of the incoming turbulent intensity, the wake expands linearly only at sufficiently large downstream distances, and at intermediate downwind distances, the wake experiences a variable expansion rate.
+Flow quantities predicted by the new actuator disk model are compared with a wide range of experimental and numerical data.

 The new theory provides a new framework to determine the $C_T$--$a$ relationship.
 This relation is achieved by enforcing the condition that the axial component of the net pressure force on the lateral control surface asymptotically vanishes as $x \to \infty$.
 A simple iterative method then yields $U$, $P$, $\sigma$, and $C_T$ as functions of $a$.
 The results show that for small values of $a$ or $C_T$, the dependence between $C_T$ and $a$ is largely unaffected by wake turbulent mixing, whereas for larger values of $a$ or $C_T$, it becomes highly sensitive to the level of turbulent entrainment in the near-rotor downstream wake region.
 The maximum power coefficient can slightly exceeds the Betz limit, and we analyse the causes for this effect.
 Notably, the model reduces to the Froude classical actuator disk relationship between $a$ and $C_T$ when turbulence entrainment is neglected.